gymrek-lab/gymreklab.github.io/doc/Onboarding.rst

 * "students" top secret students socializing channel

 * "random" used to have things like free food announcements.
 But can be for anything you want to discuss, work related or not.

+* "food" for announcing free food and surveying preferences when catering for an event

 .. _snorlax: https://gymreklabgithubio.readthedocs.io/en/latest/Snorlax.html
 .. _schedule: https://gymreklabgithubio.readthedocs.io/en/latest/LabMeetingSchedule.html